Who were the passengers on board Titan, the missing Titanic-bound submersible?

-Rescue teams are currently scrambling to find five passengers on Titan, a tourist submarine that went missing near the wreck of the Titanic in the North Atlantic on Sunday (18 June).
+Rescue teams were scrambled to find five passengers on Titan, a tourist submarine that went missing near the wreck of the Titanic in the North Atlantic on Sunday (18 June).
 Among the missing in the submersible is the tour operator’s boss Stockton Rush, French submarine operator Paul-Henri Nargeolet (known as “Mr Titanic”), British aviation tycoon Hamish Harding, and Shahzada and Suleman Dawood — a wealthy Pakistani businessman and his son.

-Read on to find about more about each of the passengers currently aboard the missing Titanic submarine.
+Read on to find about more about each of the passengers aboard the Titanic submarine, all of whom were killed when the small vessel reportedly had a “catastrophic implosion,” according to the Coast Guard on Thursday afternoon after search and rescue efforts.

+Debris was also found in the general area of the Titanic earlier in the day by members of a massive international search effort, and it was confirmed to contain parts of the Titan sub.

 What we know about the passengers on board Titan, the missing Titanic submarine